juice500ml/juice500ml.github.io/_posts/2019-02-16-The-Essence-of-Object-Orientation.markdown

 - Symbol is borrowed from the concepts in the domain model, resulting narrow semantic gap, exploiting tacit knowledge that usually remains unchanged.
 - Reversibility: Domain model modifications can be deducted from the modifications of the code itself.

+# 7. Summing up
+- Three correlated perspectives of OO design (Ex.
+If class is used while designing, class can be perceived with these three perspectives.
+It doesn’t mean that it is perceived sequentially throughout the process.)
+	- Conceptual Perspective: Relationship between concepts inside the domain model and the types (concepts).
+(Ex.
+Class expresses type metaphorically.
+Type reflects the domain model perspective.)
+	- Specification Perspective: "What objects can do" (interface), in a collaborative situation.
+Note.
+Separation between interface and implementation.
+(Ex.
+Public interface of class.)
+	- Implementation Perspective: "How objects can take responsibility".
+(Ex.
+Implementation of methods and attributes of class.)
+- Steps for implementing a coffee shop analogy
+	- 1. Domain model
+		- There are five concepts in a coffee shop domain: customer, menu, menu item, barista, coffee.
+		- Classifying objects into types.
+Ex. americano, espresso, ... $\to$ coffee
+		- Menu item and menu cannot be separated $\to$ Containment/Composition relationship between menu item and menu.
+(Menu item is included in menu.)
+		- Customer has to know the menu to order $\to$ Association relationship between customer and menu.
+	- 2. Designing collaborations
+		- First message: .order_coffee(menu_name) $\to$ Coffee
+		- Customer has to take responsibility of ordering a coffee. $\to$ customer.order_coffee(menu_name)
+		- Customer doesn’t know about the menu items. $\to$ Customer has to ask another object for that responsibility: .find_menu_item(menu_name) $\to$ MenuItem
+		- Menu has to take responsibility of finding a menu item from a menu name, as menu items are included inside the menu. $\to$ menu.find_menu_item(menu_name)
+		- After customer finding out the menu item, it can request to make coffee: .make_coffee(menu_item) $\to$ Coffee
+		- Barista has to take responsibility of making coffee, as barista knows all the information about making coffee.
+(Barista’s knowledge == State, Barista’s techniques == Behavior) $\to$ barista.make_coffee(menu_item)
+	- 3. Coding
+		- Customer object has to know about the Menu object and the Barista object.
+This problem can be resolved by modifying the previously found interface of the customer: customer.order_coffee(String menu_name, Menu menu, Barista barista)
+			- Note that the interface has changed during implementation.
+Coding is more important than designing.
+Quickly start coding to get the feedback for better designs.
+		- For the Menu object to take responsibility of finding the MenuItem object, the Menu object has to manage MenuItem objects internally: Menu(List<MenuItem> items)
+			- Note that making list of MenuItem objects as an attribute of Menu object is determined while implementing, not while desigining: Seperation of interface and implementation.
+		- MenuItem has to provide operations for comparison with the String menu_name: menu_item.equals(String menu_name)
+			- Note that the operation of the MenuItem is determined while implementing, as it is near impossible to predict the shape of the interface before really collaborating.
+Quickly dive into implementing functions to sketch the whole collaboration.
+Ex.
+TDD
+	- Three perspectives of coffee shop implementation
+		- Conceptual perspective: Classes successfully reflect domain model’s concepts and relationship between concepts.
+Ex.
+Modify Barista code to modify how coffee is made.
+		- Specification perspective: Public interface of each classes.
+		- Implementation perspective: Methods and attributes of each classes.
+Modifications made to those secrets should not propagate to other outside objects.
+- Make your code to easily show those three perspectives.
+It is the quickest way to deal with modifications flexibly.
+	- Refer to the domain model to clearly show the conceptual perspective.
+	- Clear line between specification and implementation perspective.

 # References
 - Note that cited sentences may be summarized, paraphrased or rewritten.
 But due to limitations of myself, modifications may changed the original intention of the writer.
 - *Norman 1988*: Donald A. Norman, The Psychology of Everyday Things